 MRO services are also crucial to assist in the management of workers who have returned a non-negative AOD screen result.

 The MRO is knowledgeable about commonly used over-the-counter drugs and how these may cause a sample to test non negative.

-The MRO after review will make a determination whether there is a legitimate medical explanation to account for a ‘non negative’ result.
-Where the MRO is able to determine a legitimate medical explanation, e.g. over-the-counter drugs use, has resulted in a ‘non negative’ test the MRO is able to report the drug test as being negative.
+The Medical Review Officer will perform a review of the test results and will consult, by telephone or in person, with the specimen donor.
+The interview gives the donor the opportunity to provide evidence that may have caused the non negative result.
+The MRO will then make a determination whether there is a legitimate medical explanation to account for a ‘non negative’ result.
+Where the MRO is able to determine a legitimate medical explanation, e.g. over-the-counter drugs use, has resulted in a ‘non negative’ test, the MRO is able to report the drug test as being negative.

 The MRO determination process provides a scientifically valid opinion that is medico-legally sound and enables employers to take appropriate action commensurate with their drug and alcohol policy.